Manonedde/High_frequency_MRI_database/docs/source/data/data_description.rst

 +--------------------------------+-------------+-------------+-------------+----------------+----------------+
 *The directions are specified in the standard way i.e. in coordinates of the patient (LPH).

+An example of bvec and bval file can be downloaded here:

+ :download:`bval bvec files<../download/bval_bvec_files.zip>`

 Data conversion: DICOM to BIDS